andrsem/dev_notebook/lib/programming_fundamentals/testing.md

 Being maintainable means that unit test code is considered just as important as production code.
 If you want your team's production code to be easy to maintain, you must keep your unit tests easy to maintain as well

 A properly written test should allow a reader to quickly understand the logic/intention of the test and jump to the erroneous production code immediately.
-A good unit test is short, structured, simple and makes the development process faster
+A good unit test is short, structured, simple, and makes the development process faster

 ### Isolated

 A good unit test should be isolated from any external dependency (e.g., database, file system, environment settings, network).
-When you involve these external systems, your unit tests can fail for environmental reason that have nothing to do with your production code
+When you involve these external systems, your unit tests can fail for the environmental reason that has nothing to do with your production code

 ### Properly Targeted